-- 7. HCP Number (used to link to Clinic Visit record) - 8.
+- 9. HCP Number (used to link the HCP record to a Clinic Visit record) - 10.
 HCP Specialty Code (as defined as Dietitian, Social Work, Psychology, Psychiatry, Occupational Therapy, Speech Language Therapy, Physiotherapy)

 For a more detailed look at the various ALR data elements used by the PSO Program, please see Appendix A.